jamesmcgill/boost-spirit-wavefront-obj/README.md

 or
 `sudo apt-get install libboost-all-dev`
 + On Windows run the provided `build.bat` file
-   Note: the file `build-generate.bat` currently contains a hardcoded path: `set VCPKG_PATH="S:\tools\vcpkg\\"`
-   Either change the path to point to your vcpkg installation or remove usages of the path if not using vcpkg.
+   Note: if you are using vcpkg, set the environment variable VCPKG_PATH to the root location of your vcpkg installation (see build-generate.bat).

 + Or type the following commands:
    `mkdir build && cd build`